 - visuospatial dysfunction

-Thalamic strokes can also present with behavioural patterns depending on the four main arterial thalamic territories:
+Thalamic strokes can also present with behavioral patterns depending on the four main arterial thalamic territories:

 - paramedian infarction: disinhibition, personality change and amnesia (severe retrograde and anterograde amnesia)